 Patients

 Institutional review board approval was taken for waiver of informed consent (RGCIRC/IRB-BHR/48/2020).
 All patients undergoing surgery for suspected gall bladder cancer from January 2012 to December 2018 were included.
 Data containing demographics, operative and perioperative details, histopathology, and neoadjuvant/adjuvant therapy was retrieved from a prospectively maintained electronic database.
-Follow up data was collected from database as well as telephonically.
+Follow-up data was collected from the database as well as telephonically.

 Preoperative evaluation

-All patients with suspicion of GBC were evaluated with contrast-enhanced computed tomography (CECT) of abdomen and pelvis.
-CEA and CA19-9 were routinely done in all cases.
-Since April 2015, all patients who were resectable on CECT underwent an additional 18-FDG positron emission tomography (PET) scan to rule out distant metastasis as a part of the study to evaluate role of PET scan in GBC[5].
+All patients with suspicion of GBC were evaluated by contrast-enhanced computed tomography (CECT) of the abdomen and pelvis.
+CEA and CA19-9 were routinely measured in all cases.
+Since April 2015, all patients who had a resectable disease on CECT underwent an additional 18-FDG positron emission tomography (PET) scan to rule out distant metastasis as a part of the study to evaluate the role of PET scan in GBC[5].
 All patients who presented with jaundice underwent magnetic resonance cholangiopancreatography to confirm the level of obstruction and biliary drainage procedure as indicated.
 Patients who underwent laparoscopic cholecystectomy outside for a benign disease and were found to have to have GBC on histopathology were defined as incidental GBC.
-They were evaluated similarly except that they were excluded from PET scan study due to possible high false positivity rate in view of ongoing inflammation at post-operative site.
+They were evaluated similarly except that they were excluded from PET scan study due to possible high false positivity rate in view of ongoing inflammation at the postoperative site.
 Patients with locally advanced diseases were considered for NACT after discussion in multidisciplinary board.
-Following criteria were used to select patients for neoadjuvant therapy in primary GBC patients: (1) T4 lesion involving two or more adjacent organs or hepatic hilum; (2) Extensive hepatic infiltration which required major liver resection (> 2 segment); (3) N2 disease (AJCC 7th); (4) Bulky regional nodes (> 3 cm in short axis); and (5) During waiting period after portal vein embolization.
+The following criteria were used to select patients for neoadjuvant therapy in primary GBC patients: (1) T4 lesion involving two or more adjacent organs or the hepatic hilum; (2) extensive hepatic infiltration which required major liver resection (> 2 segments); (3) N2 disease (AJCC 7th); (4) bulky regional nodes (> 3 cm in short axis); and (5) during waiting period after portal vein embolization.

-Main aim for NACT was to select good tumor biology patients and improve R0 resection rate.
-Incidental cases were referred for NACT if they have history of bile spillage in index surgery.
-Neoadjuvantchemoradiotherapy was not done in any patient.
+The main aim for NACT was to select good tumor biology patients and improve R0 resection rate.
+Incidental cases were referred for NACT if they have a history of bile spillage in index surgery.
+Neoadjuvant CRT was not done in any patient.

-Most commonly used regimen for NACT was gemcitabine (1000 mg/ m2 intravenously over 30-60 min) on days 1 and 8, and cisplatin (75 mg/ m2 intravenously over 2 h) on day 1, every 21 d.
+The most commonly used regimen for NACT was gemcitabine (1000 mg/ m2 intravenously over 30-60 min) on days 1 and 8, and cisplatin (75 mg/ m2 intravenously over 2 h) on day 1, every 21 d.
 In case of renal compromise, carboplatin was used.
-After 3 cycles, patient was reassessed for response using PET-computed tomography (CT) and CECT abdomen and pelvis.
-Due to retrospective nature of study, the type and duration of chemotherapy was not controlled and was decided by the team of medical oncologists.
+After three cycles, patients were reassessed for response using PET-computed tomography (CT) and CECT of the abdomen and pelvis.
+Due to the retrospective nature of this study, the type and duration of chemotherapy were not controlled and were decided by the team of medical oncologists.

 Data collection was done in concordance with ethical guidelines of Declaration of Helsinki.
-All patients signed informed consent prior to any intervention, chemotherapy or surgery.
+All patients provided informed consent prior to any intervention, chemotherapy, or surgery.

 Surgical treatment